QGruchet/HuffmanCoding/README.md

 - The tree is not able to print a tree with a depth up to 5.
 Maybe we can add a scrollbar to fix it.
 - The interface is not very attractive so we have to make a nicest interface.(DONE)
 - Our coding does not support accented characters or special characters.
+- We are close to perfection so we can't upgrade anymore.

 # Authors
 * **LE DENMAT Mickael 21804355**